While Your Application is Pending

 - You updated your address with USCIS but did not change your address with USPS.
 EAD cards are mailed by USPS as "Return Service Requested".
 This means they will only be delivered if the individual named on the envelope is officially associated with the address on the envelope.

-- If USPS lost your card, request a letter from the post office on official letterhead stating that USPS is responsible for the lost card.
-Make sure that the letter includes the contact information of the person who wrote it.
-If approved, USCIS will then issue a new replacement EAD card at no additional cost.
+- If it is determined that USPS lost your card, request a letter/email from the post office stating that USPS is responsible for the lost card.
+Make sure that the letter/email includes the contact information of the person who wrote it.

 - Follow up with USCIS in a few days by calling the USCIS Customer Service number listed on your Receipt Notice to check the status of your inquiry request.